American Ultra: Plot

 Laugher ambushes the duo and captures Phoebe.
 Mike is rescued by Lasseter and insists on returning to his house.
 She tells him that he volunteered for Wiseman due to his criminal record and subsequently had his memories erased.
 He also learns that Phoebe was to get him settled in Liman and then leave, but chose to stay because she genuinely fell in love.
 Lasseter explains that his panic attacks, including his fear of leaving town, were implanted to keep him safe.

 Yates' army liaison, Otis, joins a Toughguy to attack Mike's house.
-Mike and Lasseter kill them, prompting Yates to order a drone strike on the entire block.
+Mike and Lasseter put up resistance, prompting Yates to order a drone strike on the entire block.
 Petey calls off the drone strike at the last minute, then secretly reports the situation to Yates' superior, Raymond Krueger.

 Mike contacts Yates and arranges to exchange himself for Phoebe at a local grocery store.
 He attacks the store, killing or incapacitating multiple Toughguys before fighting and defeating Laugher, whom he spares when Mike learns he is a mentally unbalanced man forcibly conscripted by Yates.
 Phoebe escapes from Yates when Lasseter attacks and attempts to kill him, but Krueger arrives and stops her.

 Phoebe and Mike leave the store under gunpoint of multiple law enforcement officers.
 He proposes to her before they are both tasered.

 In a forested area, Krueger has Yates and Lasseter bound and kneeling.
 Yates argues that what he was doing would have been okay with Krueger, despite the deaths of innocent people, if the results had been successful, and Krueger agrees.
-Yates, smugly smiles and stands, but is executed by Krueger for his failure.
+Yates smugly smiles and stands, but is executed by Krueger for his failure.
 Krueger admits he informed Lasseter of Yates' plan as a courtesy but did not expect her to intervene.
 He is about to execute her and also plans to terminate Mike.
 Lasseter points out that, by taking out seventeen Toughguys, Mike is proof of the success of the Wiseman program and a potentially valuable asset.

 Six months later, Mike and Phoebe are in Manila, confident and happy as they carry out a CIA assignment together.